-Standard Setting for TAKS and TAKS-M
+STANDARD SETTING FOR TAKS AND TAKS-M

-To set performance standards on TAKS and TAKS-M, the modified item-mapping method, often referred to as the "bookmark procedure" (Lewis, Green, Mitzel, Baum, & Patz, 1998) was used.
-Item-mapping is a method for setting standards where panelists make judgments about where minimally proficient (or advanced) students would be able to correctly answer items in a specially constructed test booklet of test items ordered from easiest to most difficult (Ordered Item Booklet).
-The panelists indicate the last item in the Ordered Item Booklet that the minimally proficient (or advanced) students would be expected to answer correctly.
-A thorough description of the components of the process used to set performance standards on the TAKS is available in chapter 11 of the 2003-2004 Technical Digest.
+To set performance standards on TAKS and TAKS-M, the modified item-mapping method, often referred to as the bookmark procedure (Lewis, Green, Mitzel, Baum, & Patz, 1998) was used.
+A thorough description of the components of the process used to set performance standards on TAKS is available in chapter 11 of the 2003-2004 Technical Digest.